zorn/ZornXcodeTemplates/README.md

 `/Users/YourUsername/Library/Developer/Xcode/Templates/File Templates/{GroupName}`

 I leave the details of the template bundle format as a exercise for the reader.
 They aren't too hard to get your head around.
-I'd start with the apple standard `Protocol` one as it seems to be the smiliest.
+I'd start with the Apple standard `Protocol` one as it seems to be the smallest.